Answered By: Staff Archives and Special Collections Last Updated: Mar 27, 2019 Views: 94

 Always remember that not everything may be online!
 Less than 1% of the Consortium Library's photographs are available through the Digital Archives, though we're trying hard to make it as broadly representative of our holdings as possible.
 And a lot of archives are able to scan things for you, so if you find something in an archives that isn't online, you should still ask that archives how you can get a digital copy.

 And of course, if you're looking for something specific and not finding anything, you're always welcome to contact the librarians and archivists at the Consortium Library for more help too.
-Just use the "Ask a librarian" box above.
+Just click on the chat button to the left to send us a message.